 Step 3: Research the Robocallers

 Some companies will refuse to provide you with business information if they think you are threatening legal action against them.
 If this is the case, you can still try to reverse search the number online to find the business’ name and location.
-The more information you can get during a phone call, however, the easier it will be to find them online.

 Step 4: Save Your Phone Records